-2015 2014 2013 Discount rate for obligations 4.00% 3.80% 4.40% Expected return on plan assets 7.25% 7.25% 7.25% Rate of compensation increase -% -% % Discount rate for net periodic pension cost 3.80% 4.40% 3.80%
+2016 2015 2014 Discount rate for obligations 3.50% 4.00% 3.80% Expected return on plan assets 7.25% 7.25% 7.25% Rate of compensation increase Discount rate for net periodic pension cost 4.00% 3.80% 4.40%

-The discount rate for obligations for 2015 and 2014 was based upon the expected duration of each defined-benefit pension plan's liabilities matched to the December 31, 2015 and 2014 Towers Watson Rate Link Curve.
+The discount rate for obligations for 2016, 2015 and 2014 was based upon the expected duration of each defined-benefit pension plan's liabilities matched to the December 31, 2016, 2015 and 2014 Towers Watson Rate Link Curve.
+At December 31, 2016, such rates for our defined-benefit pension plans ranged from 1.5 percent to 4.0 percent, with the most significant portion of the liabilities having a discount rate for obligations of 3.8 percent or higher.
 At December 31, 2015, such rates for our defined-benefit pension plans ranged from 2.0 percent to 4.3 percent, with the most significant portion of the liabilities having a discount rate for obligations of 4.0 percent or higher.
-At December 31, 2014, such rates for our defined-benefit pension plans ranged from 2.0 percent to 4.0 percent, with the most significant portion of the liabilities having a discount rate for plans ranged from 2.0 percent to 4.0 percent, with the most significant portion of the liabilities having a discount rate for obligations of 3.70 percent or higher.
-The increase in the weighted average discount rate over the last year is principally the result of higher long-term interest rates in the bond markets.
+The decrease in the weighted average discount rate from 2015 to 2016 is principally the result of lower long-term interest rates in the bond markets.
+At December 31, 2014, such rates for our defined-benefit pension plans ranged from 2.0 percent to 4.0 percent, with the most significant portion of the liabilities having a discount rate for obligations of 3.7 percent or higher.
+The increase in the weighted average discount rate from 2014 to 2015 was principally the result of higher long-term interest rates in the bond market.

-For 2015 and 2014, we determined the expected long-term rate of return on plan assets of 7.25 percent based upon an analysis of expected and historical rates of return of various asset classes utilizing the current and long-term target asset allocation of the plan assets.
-The projected asset return at both December 31, 2015 and 2014 also considered near term returns, including current market conditions as well as that pension assets are long-term in nature.
-The actual annual rate of return on our pension plan assets was negative 1.8 percent in 2015, and positive 3.6 percent and 13.6 percent in 2014 and 2013, respectively.
-For the 10-year period ended December 31, 2015, the actual annual rate of return on our pension plan assets was 3.9 percent.
-Although this rate of return is less than our current expected long-term rate of return on plan assets, we note that the 10-year period ended December 31, 2015 includes one significant decline in the equity markets in 2008 (of negative 32.1 percent).
-Accordingly, we believe a 7.25 percent expected long-term rate of return is reasonable.
+For 2016, 2015 and 2014, we determined the expected long-term rate of return on plan assets of 7.25 percent based upon an analysis of expected and historical rates of return of various asset classes utilizing the current and long-term target asset allocation of the plan assets.
+The projected asset return at December 31, 2016, 2015 and 2014 also considered near term returns, including current market conditions as well as that pension assets are long-term in nature.
+The actual annual rate of return on our pension plan assets was positive 8.3 percent, negative 1.8 percent and positive 3.6 percent in 2016, 2015 and 2014, respectively.
+For the 10-year period ended December 31, 2016, the actual annual rate of return on our pension plan assets was 3.7 percent.
+Although this rate of return is less than our current expected long-term rate of return on plan assets, we note that the 10-year period ended December 31, 2016 includes one significant decline in the equity markets in 2008 (of negative 32.1 percent).
+Accordingly, and based on our target allocation, we believe a 7.25 percent expected long-term rate of return is reasonable.

 The investment objectives seek to minimize the volatility of the value of our plan assets relative to pension liabilities and to ensure plan assets are sufficient to pay plan benefits.
-In 2015, we substantially achieved targeted asset allocation: 50 percent equities, 30 percent fixed-income, and 20 percent alternative investments (such as private equity, commodities and hedge funds).
+In 2016, we substantially achieved targeted asset allocation: 50 percent equities, 30 percent fixed-income, and 20 percent alternative investments (such as private equity, commodities and hedge funds).